 \subsection{Results}

-We will perform the minimization for$\kappa_1 / 2\pi = \SI{10}{kHz}$, $\kappa_\phi/\kappa_1 \in \{ 0.1, 1, 10 \}$ and $\abs{\alpha}^2 = 2,\dots,15$.
+We will perform the minimization for $\kappa_1 / 2\pi = \SI{10}{kHz}$, $\kappa_\phi/\kappa_1 \in \{ 0.1, 1, 10 \}$ and $\abs{\alpha}^2 = 2,\dots,15$.
 We also compare to the results with best known encoding so far, the critical cat.
 For this, we repeat the simulations without $E_J / E_C$ and replace \cref{eq:fitness_func_chiral} with the fitness function that is just $-\Re(\lambda_{0}^{(-1)})/\hmt_{\rm gap}$ (as in \cref{fig:Kerr_vs_dissipative}).

 The results are presented in \cref{fig:scale_ratio_photon_number} and the optimal parameters in \cref{fig:optimal_params}.
 As can be seen in panel (a), the chiral correction allows to improve the bit flip error time up to six orders of magnitude with respect to the bit-flip time in uncorrected nonlinear cats.
-In the other panels (b-d), we show the optimal driving strength, detuning and Kerr, respectively.
-We clearly note that large mean photon number requires larger drive and detuning, as expected.
-But, in all cases, the optimal values are smaller for the chiral compared to the critical cat.
-We also notice how the Kerr nonlinearity remains almost constant for all values of $|\alpha|^{2}$, indicating the possibility of operating a single device in the chiral regime by simply detuning and increasing photon drive.

-As for the Kerr, we note that the critical cat uses all available nonliearity for any $\abs{\alpha}^2$, i.e., it hits the upper bound set for this parameter.
-Increasing the upper bounds of all parameters to $K_2^{\rm max}/2\pi = \SI{1000}{MHz}$, $\Delta^{\rm max}/2\pi = \SI{5000}{MHz}$ and $\epsilon_s^{\rm max}/2\pi = \SI{5000}{MHz}$, still leads to a saturation of $K_2$ at very large mean photon number.
+In the other panels (b-d), we show the optimal detuning, Kerr and $K_3$, respectively.
+Panel (b) confirms the expected trend: larger photon number demands larger detuning, though the chiral cat always operates at a lower optimal detuning than the critical cat.
+Meanwhile, panel (c) shows the Kerr nonlinearity remains almost constant for all values of $|\alpha|^{2}$, indicating the possibility of operating a single device in the chiral regime by simply detuning and increasing photon drive.
+We note that the critical cat uses all available nonlinearity for any $\abs{\alpha}^2$, i.e., it hits the upper bound set for this parameter.
+Increasing the upper bounds of all parameters to $K_2^{\rm max}/2\pi = \SI{50}{MHz}$, $\Delta^{\rm max}/2\pi = \SI{1000}{MHz}$ and $\epsilon_s^{\rm max}/2\pi = \SI{300}{MHz}$, still leads to a saturation of $K_2$ at very large mean photon number.
 For intermediate values, instead, it converges to a very large $K_2$ or the order of hundreds of MHz and the other parameters, $\Delta$ and $\epsilon_s$, in the order of GHz.
-This results are unrealistic for state-of-the-art devices.
+These results are unrealistic for state-of-the-art devices.
+Finally, the first high-order correction $K_3$ is shown in panel (c).
+Surprisingly, it increases with the mean photon number.
+However, it remains of the order of a few MHz, which is compatible with a transmon-like nonlinearity.
 Importantly, using the chiral cat encoding, we can increase the protection against bit flips with feasible experimental parameters.